Burlington Weeding Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

-All chemical weed control in Burlington must comply with MA Dept Agricultural Resources (MDAR) regulations.
-Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing a certification exam on weed biology and IPM, and must complete continuing education for recertification every 3-5 years.
-Applicators must also adhere to federal EPA registration, restricted use pesticide (RUP) handling, and maintain detailed application logs.
-Professional liability insurance of at least 1M (with 2M aggregate recommended), environmental impairment liability, and workers' compensation are mandatory.
-Record-keeping includes weather, product, rates, and monitoring effectiveness, with adverse incidents reported to MDAR.
+All chemical weed control in Burlington must comply with MA Dept Agricultural Resources regulations.
+Commercial applicators are required to hold a Category 36 (Ornamental & Turf) license, pass a certification exam covering weed biology and IPM, and complete continuing education for recertification every 3-5 years.
+Applicators must also comply with federal EPA registration, restricted use pesticide (RUP) handling, and maintain detailed application records.
+Professional liability insurance of at least 1M (with 2M aggregate recommended), environmental impairment liability, and workers’ compensation are mandatory.
+Documentation of all applications, including weather, product, rates, and target species, is required, with adverse incidents reported to MDAR.
+These standards ensure safe, effective, and environmentally responsible chemical weed management.

 Burlington Public Health Department